 One demonstration project has been particularly successful in reducing gang activity with an impressive list of programs that combat a large proportion of the identified risk factors.
 The Harlem Children’s Zone project, pioneered by Geoffrey Canada in 1997, serves thousands of children and covers a 100-block area of Harlem, New York; a neighborhood known for broken homes, violent crime, and drug activity.
 Family support centers, private schools, parent training and after-school programs developed within the project have shown students that they can lead exciting and prosperous lives without having to be involved in crime.
 The project has provided them with a community of positive role models and has led to a significant increase in the number of youth that go to college and a decrease in crime and gang activity.

 There are various other gang prevention programs in place as well, such as the Phoenix Curriculum and the Gang Resistance Education and Training Program (G.R.E.A.T.) which focuses on teaching a variety of skills, as well as offering mentorship and counseling for at risk youth.
 Unfortunately, the little evaluation that has been done has found this program to be of only limited benefit.

 Still, with increased awareness, creativity, community engagement, and more programs* like the Harlem Children’s Zone, we may yet reduce the severe damage gangs have inflicted on our communities; one city block at time.

-*In 2009, U.S. President Barak Obama dedicated 10 million dollars to replicate the Harlem’s Children’s Zone project in twenty neighborhoods at-risk for failure, crime, and gang activity.
+*In 2009, U.S. President Barak Obama dedicated $10 million to replicate the Harlem’s Children’s Zone project in 20 neighborhoods at risk for failure, crime, and gang activity.

-To read or hear more about the Harlem Children’s Zone project check out the link below:
+Read more about the Harlem Children’s Zone project here.